 For fiscal year 2023-24, the Basin and the State is currently experiencing a potential second consecutive above-normal snowfall and rainfall event.
-The State Water Project (SWP) Allocation for 2024 is 30 percent, as of March, and may still increase due to the rainfall and snowfall during February and March in Northern California.
+The State Water Project (SWP) Allocation for 2024 is 40 percent, as of April.
 In addition, due to an unprecedented long-term drought since 2005, there was strong conservation messaging throughout the Basin to help the Basin water levels from declining further, along with these local wet conditions.
 The conservation messaging and wet conditions have the Basin experiencing production as low as 168,000 acre-feet in fiscal year 2022-23, which is a historical low since the adjudication.
 It appears fiscal year 2023-24 production is trending to be around 170,000 acre-feet.
 The long-term drought (see Appendix A) has significantly impacted the Basin storage and water levels.
 In addition to conservation messaging, the Watermaster has made significant changes to Basin management (including Water Resources Development Assessment (RDA)) to help supplement the significant reduction in local water supply for Basin replenishment.
 During this time, the Watermaster reduced and held the Operating Safe Yield (OSY) at 150,000 acre-feet for the last ten (10) consecutive years, which is unprecedented.
 The Watermaster has used the RDA and OSY as the primary "tools" for Basin water supply management.
 The unexpected 2-year above-normal hydrologic events are being reviewed very closely to determine if, and when, Basin conditions will allow the Watermaster to, once again, utilize the OSY as the "primary" tool for Basin water supply management.